KPS 9566: Precomposed Chosŏn'gŭl sets (rows number 16 through 44)

+Statistics by jamo

 Hanja sets (rows number 45 through 94)

-The hanja at 69-09 (0xE5A9) is mapped to U+676E 杮 in all documented tables; characters are, however ordered according to their readings, from which it appears that it is intended to be U+67FF 柿 instead.
+The Hanja at 69-09 (0xE5A9) is mapped to U+676E 杮 in all documented tables; characters are, however ordered according to their readings, from which it appears that it is intended to be U+67FF 柿 instead.

-Extended non-syllable, non-hanja sets in KPS 9566:2011
+Extended non-syllable, non-Hanja sets in KPS 9566-2011

-Following are charts for the non-syllable, non-hanja section of KPS 9566-2011 outside of the main plane.
+Following are charts for the non-syllable, non-Hanja section of KPS 9566-2011 outside of the main plane.

 Extension set 0xE0 (symbols and pictographs)

 Extension sets 0xE1, 0xE2, 0xE3 (unknown)

-These extension sets map to the private use area.
-Their purpose is not documented.
+All characters in these extension sets map to the private use area.
+Their purpose is unknown.

 Extension set 0xE4 (arrows)

 This set includes several, mostly rightward arrows mapping to the Unicode Dingbats block and elsewhere.

 Extension set 0xE5 (Roman superscripts and subscripts)

 This row includes several lowercase Roman superscripts with trail bytes corresponding to their uppercase ASCII equivalents, and lowercase Roman subscripts with trail bytes corresponding to their lowercase ASCII equivalents.